nihaal-prasad/NASM-libraries/README.md

 ## Usage
 Using the library is quite simple.
 I have tried to document as much as possible about this library, so I have the whole library structure printed below.
 In order to use this library, all you have to do is type "%include 'filename'" at the top of your .asm file, and then type "call [function name]" in your .txt section whenever you want to call a function in your code :)

-I also realize that there is one random python file in this project.
+I also realize that there is one random bash script in this project.
 That file is only used for assembling your code, and nothing more than that.
-You can easily run that script using "python assemble.py [enter_your_asm_file_here]".
+You can easily run that script using "./assemble.sh [enter_your_asm_file_here]" and it will automatically run the commands necessary to assemble your code on a i_386 machine.

 ## Library structure
-assemble.py:
+assemble.sh:

+    - assemble(string file_name)
-    - Assembles NASM code
+        - Usage: Assembles NASM code
-    - The only reason I made this in python is because I got tired of writing weird assembly code.
-    - I promise that the rest of this project is written in assembly
+        - Input: Command line arguments (ex. "./assemble.sh [file_name]")
+        - Registers: idk
+        - Output: An object file and an executable file.

 convert.asm: